Modes and mechanisms of transmission of pathogenic organisms in the healthcare setting and strategies for prevention and control.

-Pediculus humanus var capitis, also know as head louse.
+Pediculus humanus var capitis, also known as head louse.
 Source: Wikipedia.
+Used by permission.

 Reservoirs are the places where the germs live and grow.
 A general rule: If an area stays wet, it is probably a reservoir.
 The most common reservoirs in healthcare facilities are people, who may be sick or healthy.

 Infectious agents transmitted during healthcare derive primarily from human sources.
-Human reservoirs include patients, healthcare personnel, and household members and other visitors.
-These source individuals may have active infections, may be in the asymptomatic or incubation period of an infectious disease, or may be transiently or chronically colonized with pathogenic microorganisms, particularly in the respiratory and gastrointestinal tracts (Siegel, 2007).
+Human reservoirs include patients, healthcare personnel, household members, and visitors.
+These source individuals may have active infections, may be in the asymptomatic or incubation period of an infectious disease, or may be transiently or chronically colonized with pathogenic microorganisms, particularly in the respiratory and gastrointestinal tracts (CDC, 2007, 2019).

 The portal of exit is the link of the chain over which we have the least control.
 Any break in the skin—such as natural anatomical openings or draining lesions—may be a portal of exit from a host.
 Any body fluid may carry infectious agents out of the body.
 Some bacteria (such as MRSA) live on the patient’s skin, so even dry skin contact may serve as the portal of exit.